Sprayer

 The regulator

-This is an essential part of the sprayer, used to regulate the working pressure.
-It causes a greater or lesser proportion of the pump flow to return to the tank, to ensure a regular flow to the boom.
+This is an essential part of the sprayer, as it regulates the working pressure.
+It causes a greater or lesser proportion of the pump's flow to return to the tank, to ensure a regular flow to the boom.

 TANK RETURN FLOW = PUMP FLOW - BOOM FLOW